Honesdale, Pennsylvania: Education

 The school district is the Wayne Highlands School District.

-Honesdale High School is a public, four-year, regional high school serving grades 9-12 in Honesdale, as a part of the Wayne Highlands School District.
+Honesdale High School is a public, four-year, regional high school serving grades 9–12 in Honesdale, as a part of the Wayne Highlands School District.
 The district includes four elementary schools, one middle school, and one high school.
-Stourbridge Primary Center and Lakeside Elementary School serves children from Honesdale, and Wayne Highlands Middle School serve grades 6-8 in Honesdale.
+Stourbridge Primary Center and Lakeside Elementary School serves children from Honesdale, and Wayne Highlands Middle School serve grades 6–8 in Honesdale.
 In 2006, the district was recognized for excellence in teaching, and has a long tradition of requiring standards of its graduates well beyond state regulations.

 Healthcare

 The hospital serving Honesdale and the surrounding communities is Wayne Memorial Hospital.
 Wayne Memorial Hospital is a non-profit, community-controlled hospital based in Honesdale with inpatient and outpatient care in more than 30 medical specialties.
 Wayne Memorial Hospital is the heart of Wayne Memorial Health System, which serves 100,000 people across Wayne and Pike Counties.
-The clinical affiliate, Wayne Memorial Community Health Centers, operates primary care services around the county, dental services, women’s health and behavioral health centers.
-A $40 million dollar expansion of the hospital was completed in 2019.
+The clinical affiliate, Wayne Memorial Community Health Centers, operates primary care services around the county, dental services, women's health and behavioral health centers.
+A $40 million expansion of the hospital was completed in 2019.
 The 85,000 square foot tower houses 50 private patient rooms and technology designed to reduce the risk for infection, enhance communication and decrease noise levels.